-Document attendance at risk management education and training and keep in a file or notebook for review during an inspection.
-All employees including full time, part-time, PRN, contract agency staff, and allied health professionals are to have risk management education and training.
+Document attendance of employees, including full-time, part-time, PRN staff, and allied health professionals at risk management education and training and keep in a file or notebook for review during an inspection.
+All employees including full-time, part-time, PRN, contract agency staff, and allied health professionals are to have risk management education and training.
 The facility should maintain a copy of the education and training program that is presented to staff to fulfill the regulatory requirements.
-Education and training should include at least (1) The operation and responsibilities of the incident reporting system; (2) timely and accurate reporting of incidents (HOW, WHAT, WHEN, WHY, WHERE); (3) the state definition of an adverse incident and reporting requirements; (4) staff duty to report allegations of patient sexual misconduct/abuse; (5) two-person requirement in recovery room; (6) duty to notify patients of an adverse incident; (7) risk management and risk prevention education; (8) purpose and function of risk management and patient safety programs.
+Education and training should include at least (1) the operation and responsibilities of the incident reporting system; (2) timely and accurate reporting of incidents (HOW, WHAT, WHEN, WHY, WHERE); (3) the state definition of an adverse incident and reporting requirements; (4) staff duty to report allegations of patient sexual misconduct/abuse; (5) two-person requirement in recovery room; (6) duty to notify patients of an adverse incident; (7) risk management and risk prevention education; (8) purpose and function of risk management and patient safety programs.

 Track and trend all incident reports.
 Develop categories to identify problem areas.
 Tracking and trending can assist in highlighting frequency and severity of incidents.
-It can help call to attention opportunities to improve processes and reduce the chance of problems and injuries.
+It can help call attention to opportunities to improve processes and reduce the chance of problems and injuries.
 Develop categories to identify problem areas.
 Track and trend all patient grievances and complaints.
 Perform an analysis of all patient complaints that relate to patient care and medical services.